281 series

 The 281 series (281系, 281-kei) is a DC electric multiple unit (EMU) train type operated by West Japan Railway Company (JR-West).
-It was introduced on September 4, 1994, for passengers travelling to/from Kansai International Airport.
+Introduced on September 4, 1994, it is used exclusively for Kansai Airport Limited Express Haruka services to and from Kansai International Airport.
 Provisions are made for luggage racks and dedicated luggage room.

 Design

 Built jointly by Kinki Sharyo and Kawasaki Heavy Industries, the trains are used on the Haruka limited express service via the Kansai Airport Line in three- or six-car formations.

 Formations

 Sets are based at Hineno Depot, and are formed as shown below.

 6-car sets

+The MoHa 281 cars are each fitted with one WPS27D scissors-type pantograph.

 3-car sets

+The KuMoHa 281 car is fitted with one WPS27D scissors-type pantograph.